drazdra/UNN/README.md

 "Concept" means a combination of basic elements into a single new basic compound element.
 A concept car is a car built from a new set of basic components: an electric engine, propellers, carbon, a steam machine, AI, and paws, etc. In our case we are speaking of thinking, so it's about data elements, and for language, it's words.
 When we *think in language*, we operate with meaningful semantic units.
 We can build concepts based on functional understanding, traits, or abstractions, all expressed *in words*.
 The concept of "comfort" includes a lot of basic ideas, where each idea is expressed by a certain word: warm, convenient, safe, relaxing, pleasurable, etc. And we can think about these *words* as its compound elements - basic concepts forming a new concept.

 But transformers form *concepts* based merely on the grouping of symbol sequences!
-So, for them, the concept of "comfort" might be additionally tied to the "concepts" of "like ", "ed", "ing", "car", "dis" and even the comma ",".
+For them, the concept of "comfort" might be additionally tied to the "concepts" of "like ", "ed", "ing", "car", "dis" and even the comma ",".

 They don't have *any* experience other than text...
 They make concepts out of the grouping statistics of chunks left by the tokenizer.